Phitsanulok Phitsanulok Province, Thailand Travel Guide

 Discover lesser-known but equally impressive Khmer temples in Northeast Thailand.

-Chiang Mai and Chiang Rai offer cooler weathers and opportunities for trekking.
+Chiang Mai and Chiang Rai offer cooler weathers and chances for trekking.

-Venture to regions like Khao Sok National Park for lush rainforests and unique wildlife.
+Venture to regions like Khao Sok National Park to lush rainforests and unique wildlife.

 The archipelagos and beaches of Southern Thailand present relaxation and marine adventures.